KhalidAlEssa/CodeX/README.md

 # CodeX
-CodeX Tool is to Convert Phishing page to qr code !
+CodeX Tool is to Convert Phishing URL to qr code !
 ### install and Run

 - Clone this repository -